Onionmine usage¶

 Mining¶

-Create a configuration, use your favourite $EDITOR
+your favourite $EDITOR

-to create filters
+to create filters and start mining!

-./onionmine config my-pool # create a config called "my-pool"
+onionmine config my-pool # create a config called "my-pool"

-./onionmine mine my-pool # start mining
+onionmine mine my-pool # start mining

-This command takes care of compiling mkp224o
+This command takes care of compiling mkp224o and start mining with the desired configuration.

 Run the above onionmine config